-Meet Coach Charlie Miller
+Meet Head Coach Charlie Miller

 - 1990 – 1994: Lettered all 4 years for varsity basketball team at South Miami H.S.
-Leading scorer in the state of Florida senior year averaging 32 points per game.
+Leading scorer in the state of Florida my senior year averaging 32 points per game.

-- 1994: Florida’s Gatorade Player of the Year.
+- 1994: Named Florida’s Gatorade Player of the Year.
 The player chosen for this award is evaluated and selected on the basis of outstanding athletic excellence, high standards of academic achievement and exemplary personal character demonstrated within and beyond competitive athletics.

 - 1995: Represented the United States in basketball at the Junior Olympics in Athens, Greece.